Alan Davies: Books

+Recognition and honours

+In 1991, Davies was named Time Outs Best Young Comic.

+In 2001, he won the Best Actor award at the Monte Carlo TV Festival for his performance as Robert Gossage in Bob and Rose.

+He was awarded an honorary doctorate by University of Kent at Canterbury in 2003.

 Personal life

 Davies married Katie Maskell, a writer, on 13 January 2007 after a six-month engagement.
 The couple first met backstage at QI in 2005.
 Friend and comedy partner Bill Bailey was Davies' best man.
-The couple have three children: a daughter, Susie, and two sons, Robert and Francis.
+The couple have three children: a daughter and two sons.
 Before meeting Maskell, Davies had been in relationships with Catherine Porter and Julia Sawalha.

 Davies is a pescetarian.
 He narrated an anti-vivisection video for Animal Aid called Wasted Lives in 2006.

 In late 2007, The Times and The Daily Telegraph both reported that Davies bit the ear of a homeless man.
 Davies had just left a wake at the nearby Groucho Club.
 He told The Times in 2009, "He wasn't a tramp.
 He was a raging, horrendous arsehole.
 He called me a cunt several times.
 Or if it wasn't him, it was his mate.
 And, yes, I went for him and, yes, I did it in what turned out to be an amusing way."
 Following the incident, Davies was banned from the Groucho Club.

 Davies is a lifelong fan and season ticket holder of Arsenal F.C.
-Davies also used to host the podcast "It's Up For Grabs Now", which took a light-hearted look at goings on at the club.
-On 18 January 2011, he began hosting the new Arsenal Podcast "The Tuesday Club" with Ian Stone, Keith Dover, Tayo Popoola and Damian Harris.
-Releases of the podcast ceased in August 2018, but returned in April 2020 on a (mostly) weekly basis.
-His support of Arsenal has been used as a recurring source of humour on QI in various ways, such as by assigning him a buzzer sound of a chant by fans of rival club Manchester United.
+Davies also hosts an Arsenal podcast, now known as "The Tuesday Club" (formerly "It's Up for Grabs Now").

-Davis is a supporter of the Labour Party.
+Davies is a supporter of the Labour Party.
 In 2013, he told Saga magazine: "Social injustice is important to me.
 Life isn't about every man for himself.
 Life should be about co-operation and collaboration."
-Despite initially voting for Jeremy Corbyn to be party leader, when being interviewed by Radio Times alongside fellow comedian Jo Brand regarding the broadcast of his Channel 4 sitcom Damned (which coincided with the 2016 Labour leadership election), Davies supported Owen Smith's leadership bid, saying Corbyn was an ineffective Leader of the Opposition.
+Despite initially voting for Jeremy Corbyn to be party leader, at the time of the 2016 Labour leadership election, Davies said in an interview that he supported Owen Smith's leadership bid, saying Corbyn was an ineffective Leader of the Opposition.